 Applications open for NIHR School for Primary Care Research funded summer internships

 More information about each of the projects, supervisors and duration are given below.
-Please contact supervisors for an informal discussion if you would like to know more about one of these projects.
+Please contact supervisors directly for an informal discussion if you would like to know more about one of these projects.
 There is a modest stipend of £1000 for each internship.

 The Centre for Academic Primary Care at the University of Bristol is a leading centre for primary care research and teaching in the UK, and one of nine centres that form the NIHR School for Primary Care Research.
 We are part of Bristol Medical School, an internationally recognised centre of excellence for population health sciences research and teaching.